Toggle mobile menu visibility

 3. Time frame

-The Christmas Festival applications will be open once a year with the opportunity to apply for up to £1000 for Villages and £3000 for towns (as listed above), subject to funds being available.
+The Christmas Festival applications open once a year with the opportunity to apply for up to £1000 for Villages and £3000 for towns (as listed above), subject to funds being available.
 They shall be advertised in the local press and on the council's website and social media.

 4. Financial Information

 A Letter of Offer (LoO) will be issued to all successful applicants, outlining the details of the funding and the conditions of the award including adhering to publicity requirement, evaluation and monitoring returns.
-Advance payments of up to 80% may be paid to the applicant once the signed acceptance has been returned.
+Advance payments of up to 50% may be paid to the applicant once the signed acceptance has been returned.
 An advance payment is subject to a written request outlining the need of an advance along with the submission of the most recent bank statements and a projected cashflow statement.
-All applicants will be required to submit original invoices, receipts, and bank statements in order to verify all funding awarded.
-If this information is incomplete or not provided or the funding is not spent in line with approved costs, the funding must be repaid to council.
-The maximum amount available is £1000 for villages and £3000 for towns, per group per application.

 5. Exclusions